How to Write a Job Ad?

 - What kind of work will the candidate be able to embark on?
 Is it a part or full time engagement – security on one hand and flexibility on the other?
 Lone ranger or teamwork that makes dreams work?
 Is there room to advance in this position?
 What day to day tasks come with the title?

-- Are you the only ones in the region where candidates can develop a certain type of expertise?
+- Are you the only one in the region where candidates can develop a certain type of expertise?
 Do tell, people are eager to reach for the stars!
 If you offer a unique opportunity to work on super large scale projects or dig into very complex specialist niche products, make sure everybody knows about it.
 If your company’s work affects a particularly demanding audience and it makes a good addition to a reference list for aspiring talent, then call it so.

 REQUIRED/DESIRED SKILLS AND EXPERIENCE

 - What knowledge, skills or qualities are you looking for in your ideal candidate?
 Divide these between what is necessary and what is an advantage.
-If you are hoping to receive many CVs, you can afford to be a little less specific with your requirements, but if you just want a few applicants, you should be very clear with the strict requirements each candidate must fulfill.
+If you are hoping to receive many CVs, you can afford to be a little less specific with your requirements, but if you just want a few applicants, you should be very clear with the strict requirements each candidate must fulfil.
 If professional mojo isn’t everything to you, then don’t hold back on those personal qualities that make a good fit with your company’s culture.

 BRIEF DESCRIPTION OF THE COMPANY